cosminadrianpopescu/ng-cabled/README.md

 token is not solved by the dependency injection, no error is thrown and the property is initialized with the given default value.

-The only issue this poses is that we have no way to know in which order the services will be instantiated.
-So, we can't use any of the services in constructors.
-If we need to run some initializing code in the constructor of a given service, just move that code in a private method annotated with the `PostConstruct` annotation like this:
+The only issue this poses is that you have no way to know in which order the services will be instantiated.
+So, you can't use constructors for anything (so to let any injected service get instantiated).
+If you need to run some initializing code for a given service, just move that code in a private method annotated with the `PostConstruct` annotation like this: